HistoryThis section has been translated automatically.

-TRP channels are phylogenetic early signalling pathways (they can already be detected in yeast cells).
+TRP channels are phylogenetic early signaling pathways (they can already be detected in yeast cells).
 The first TRP channel was identified in 1989 in connection with visual perception in Drosophila melanogaster.
-In a Drosophila mutant (trp343), it was shown that its photoreceptors responded to light stimuli only with a transient, i.e. rapidly inactivating, membrane current.
+In a mutant of Drosophila (trp343), it was shown that its photoreceptors responded to light stimuli only with a transient, i.e. rapidly inactivating membrane current.
 In the non-mutated wild type, however, the current flow persisted as long as light hit the photoreceptor.
 The mutant protein -TRP- was cloned in 1989.
 Thus, the name "transient receptor potential" - TRP- refers to the description of a phenotype of a mutant of the fruit fly Drosophila melanogaster.

 TRP channels exert important functions in primary signaling pathways for the regulated influx of Ca2+ into a cell in both vertebrates and non-vertebrates.
 To date, 28 TRP channel genes have been identified in mammals (Nilius B et al. 2011).
-TRP channels play an important role in humans in the sensation of different types of taste (sweet, bitter, umami) as well as in the perception of pain, heat, warmth or cold, pressure and light.
-It is believed that some TRP channels in the body behave like microscopic thermosensors.
+In humans, TRP channels play an important role in the sensation of different types of taste (sweet, bitter, umami) as well as in the perception of pain, heat, hot or cold, pressure and light.
+It is assumed that some TRP channels in the body behave like microscopic thermosensors.

-TRP channelopathies result from mutations in genes that encode TRP channels.
-Several inherited human diseases (so-called "TRP channelopathies") affecting the cardiovascular, renal, skeletal, nervous, and endocrine systems are grouped under this name (Nilius B et al. 2011).
+TRP channelopathies are caused by mutations in genes that encode TRP channels.
+Several hereditary diseases in humans (so-called "TRP channelopathies") that affect the cardiovascular, renal, skeletal, nervous system and endocrine organs are summarized under this name (Nilius B et al. 2011).
 TRP channels are also promising targets for drug development.
-For example, a number of potent small molecule TRPV1 channel antagonists (occasionally TRPM8 antagonists) are now showing therapeutic benefit in the treatment of inflammatory and neuropathic pain (Moran MM et al. 2018).
+For example, a number of potent small molecule TRPV1 channel antagonists (occasionally also TRPM8 antagonists) are now showing therapeutic benefit in the treatment of inflammatory and neuropathic pain (Moran MM et al. 2018).

 TRPA1 (acronym for "transient receptor potential cation channel, subfamily A, member 1"), is a protein that in humans is encoded by the TRPA1 gene located on chromosome 8q21.11 (Kremeyer B et al. 2010).
 TRPA1 is an ion channel located on the plasma membrane of many human (and animal) cells.
 In humans, this ion channel serves as a chemosensor that also responds to thermal and mechanical stimuli (Logashina YA et al. 2019, Andersen HH et al. 2015).
 TRPA1 triggers after its activation versch.
 Protective responses such as lacrimation, increased airway resistance and coughing).
 The noxious sensation of cold is also likely transduced through TRPA1 channels.
 Furthermore, TRPA1 appears to be an essential component of the mechanosensitive transduction channel of vertebrate hair cells (Corey et al. 2004).